 Today as well as in the past, the raw material for the production of kohl was gathered, produced, pulverized (on palettes or less purposefully designed equipment), mixed, kept in containers, in some cases mixed with water, gum, oils or fats and applied to the eye with a small stick.
 To look for only one recipe for kohl would be futile.
 Every region has its own.

-Kohl was not only used for aesthetic purposes alone, it has often been applied to the eyes for medicinal purposes throughout the ages.
+Kohl was not used for aesthetic purposes alone, it has throughout the ages, often been applied to the eyes for medicinal purposes.
 Especially as a treatment of eye ailments or for preventing eye diseases spread by small flies.
 It was also worn for very practical reasons such as the shading effect of the material, protecting the eyes from the glares of the sun.
 Kohl was also used for its apotropaic qualities (magical protection against – for instance – the Evil Eye or other malevolent influences).

-In the photographs on this page you can see different stoned used for kohl, the production of kohl, how the material is ground and sieved before storage as well as the inside of an Egyptian kohl container.
+In the photographs on this page you can see different stones used for kohl, the production of kohl, how the material is ground and sieved before storage, as well as the kohl inside of an Egyptian container.